abbaszal/Pathology_FL/README.md

 * **PHASE 2: Federated Execution**:

   * In this phase, federated learning takes place.
 Data processed in Phase 1 is sent to different hospital nodes (Research Node, Standard Node, Segmentation Node).
-  * Each node runs its respective client script, and the server aggregates model weights via gRPC communication.
+  * Each node runs its respective client script, and the server aggregates model weights via gRPC.

-## 📂 Project Structure
+##  Project Structure

 | **File**                  | **Description**                                                                    |
 | ------------------------- | ---------------------------------------------------------------------------------- |